redhat-beyond/JobSeeker/README.md

 # Job Seeker

 **Job Seeker** is a web platform, built for people to post and find jobs.
-It might serve students, freelancers or organzations.
+It might serve students, freelancers or organizations.

 ---